nus-cs2103-AY2425S1/ip/docs/README.md

 ## Viewing the Task List: `list`

-View the entire task list.
+Displays the entire task list.
 The task list will be shown as follows:

 - Task Type (`T` is a Todo, `D` is a Deadline and `E` is an Event)
 - Status (`[X]` for completed, `[ ]` for incomplete)